 On the SAT, each multiple choice question has 4 answer choices.
 Students receive 1 point for correct answers and receive no credit for blank or incorrect answers, so students should answer every question.
 There are 13 math questions (5 in the No Calculator section, 8 in the Calculator section) which are considered “Free Response.”
 For these questions, students are not given multiple choice options and must grid their numerical answers in the boxes provided.

 Each student receives a raw score based on the number of questions answered correctly, which is then converted to a scaled score.
 The Evidence-Based Reading and Writing score is out of 800 and the Math score is out of 800.
 Both sections are added together for the cumulative SAT score out of 1600.
-The essay is scored separately by two independent graders.
-Each grader gives the essay a score of 1-4 for each of three areas: Reading, Analysis, and Writing.
-The essay score is not factored into the cumulative score.

 In addition to the cumulative score, the Redesigned SAT will provide students with a variety of Subscores and Cross-Test scores.
 Subscores are meant to give students information on their abilities in certain competencies, like Data Analysis, Standard English Conventions, and Command of Evidence.
 There are also two Cross-Test scores to describe students’ performances on Science and History/Social Studies questions throughout the entire test.